ml-feeds/arxiv-ml-reviews/README.md

 **Be warned that a sufficiently longer query can very possibly lead to arXiv returning incomplete results,** and this will require a rearchitecture of the search.

+## refresh-and-publish
+Running `python -m arxivmlrev refresh-and-publish` will refresh and also conditionally publish the results.
+Specifically, if the `data/results.csv` file increased in its number of rows, the command will publish the written markdown file to GitHub per the GitHub-specific configuration in `config.py`.
+In this configuration file, refer to parameters starting with the prefix `GITHUB_`.

 ### write-md
-Running `python -m arxivmlrev write-md` will only refresh the markdown file `data/articles.md` from `data/articles.csv`.
+Running `python -m arxivmlrev write-md` will perform an offline refresh of the markdown file `data/articles.md` from `data/articles.csv`.

 ### publish-md
-Running `python -m arxivmlrev publish-md` will only publish the markdown file `data/articles.md` to GitHub.
+Running `python -m arxivmlrev publish-md` will publish the markdown file `data/articles.md` to GitHub.
 This requires GitHub-specific configuration in `config.py`.
+In this configuration file, refer to parameters starting with the prefix `GITHUB_`.

 ## To do
 * By default, run an incremental update, and provide an option to do a full rerun.